ChrisCodesThings/color-object/README.md

 ### Parameters
-- *pct*: the amount to fade the color by given as a percentage Positive numbers fade towards white, negative numbers fade towards black.
+- *pct*: the amount to fade the color by given as a percentage

+Positive numbers fade towards white, negative numbers fade towards black.
 100 will produce white, -100 will produce black.

 ### Returns

-A string containing the CSS hex color code of the faded color.
+Returns a string containing the CSS hex color code of the faded color.